yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cwinformscontrol-class.md

 ### <a name="remarks"></a>Uwagi

-Ten operator przekazuje `CWinFormsControl<TManagedControl>` do funkcji, które akceptują wskaźnik do formantu Windows Forms.
+Ten operator przechodzi `CWinFormsControl<TManagedControl>` do funkcji, które akceptują wskaźnik do kontrolki Windows Forms.

 ## <a name="see-also"></a>Zobacz także